reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 #### Why/when to choose this solution:
 - Report in-person if you have a local police contact, or if the crime is in progress or if someone is in immediate danger
 - Note that in cases with no immediate threat or emergency, reporting in person may result in long waiting times
+- Note that you may ask the police to provide an interpreter if the victim is uncomfortable speaking in English

 ### 4. Report it directly with British Transport Police